sorainnosia/huggingfacedownloader/README.md

 # HuggingFaceDownloader

+A tiny Huggingface repository downloader.

-Download files from hugging face repository easily, parallel 4 files download.
+Download files from huggingface repository easily, parallel 4 files download.
 If url supports range, the file will be downloaded in chunks.

 ## Example
 ```